rallahaseh/rallahaseh/README.md

 ### Who I am?
 I am Rashed Al-Lahaseh, an iOS developer 🍏 from Jordan.
-While I finish my Master's degree in Applied Computer Science, I am working for Sixt 🏎 in Germany.
+Working for HungerStation 🏎 in Saudi Arabia.

 A software engineer and technology professional, recently focusing on applications of blockchain technologies.
-Have 5 years of experience providing professional consulting services to clients ranging from startups to global corporations.
+Have over 7 years of experience providing professional consulting services to clients ranging from startups to global corporations.
 Specializes in bringing rigorous testing and bulletproof code to tough engineering challenges.

 ### Github States